It is big barley country between Estella and Los Arcos.

 The church of Santa María de los Arcos is the focal point of the village.

-That evening Bob and walked up the street to a local bar where a posterboard advertised paella.
-I didn’t know it at that moment, but this meal would become my go-to dinner in Spain.
-Cheap, carbohydrate-rich—full of saffron, rice, and beans—and presented while still bubbling in the skillet, it was a delight to the senses.
-On this damp night in Los Arcos we dined on our first paella.
-It was chicken, I recall clearly, with fresh bread.
-Many more skillets would be consumed after that stormy experience, topped with rabbit, seafood, chorizo, and various combinations thereof.
-Spain is no country for vegetarians.
+That evening, Bob and I walked to a local bar where a poster advertised paella.
+I didn’t know it then, but this would become my go-to dinner in Spain.
+Cheap, carb-heavy, and fragrant with saffron, it arrived bubbling in the skillet.
+On that damp night, we shared our first—chicken, I recall, served with crusty bread.
+Many more skillets would follow, topped with rabbit, seafood, or chorizo.
+Spain, I was realizing, is no country for vegetarians.

 ¡Buen Camino!